RHess19/sandbox/Ruby/linting-and-rubocop/README.md

 To make projects use your preferred defaults if no .rubocop.yml file is specified in the project directory, put a .rubocop.yml file in your computer's root directory: ```~/```.
 Then, rubocop will use that file for any project that does not have any local .rubocop.yml file.

+Alternatievly, put .rubocop.yml in a .config folder in your project's root directory.
+RuboCop will also search there for configuration files.

 #### Preference inheritance

 Add ```inherit_from ~/.rubocop.yml``` (or whatever path to a .rubocop.yml file) to inherit all behaviors from that file.
 You are still free to override those behaviors in the local file if you wish.